rahmed31/FlatFileDB/README.md

 An `inner class` called `Projection` is utilized inside of the `Table` class as a mechanism of security.
 Like a normal relational database management system (RDBMS) such as MySQL, users cannot explicitly create their own projections of certain columns within a table.
 This can only be done through the use of the "SELECT" keyword.
 Thus, the when a user selects certain columns of a table to be viewed, a `Projection` object is created within the `Table` class, which is then printed out to the console.

 Finally, a number of `lambda` and `stream` expressions are used within this project.
-The scheduled thread in the `Main` class and the toString() method in the `Database` class were viable candidates to utilize lambdas and/or streams within the project.
+The scheduled thread in the `Main` class and the overridden toString() method in the `Database` class were viable candidates to utilize lambdas and/or streams within the project.

 ## How to Run the Program